 During the first work session, the facilitator will describe in further detail the individual roles of the working group participants.
-At a minimum, the working group participant will contribute in the following ways:
+At a minimum, the working group participant will contribute by:

-- 1. Actively participate in approximately six work sessions; - 2.
-Contribute meaningful feedback on draft deliverables; - 3.
-Serve as a local advocate for planning for hazards; and - 4.
-Report back to others that they work with and to people in their community.
+- 1. Actively participating in approximately five work sessions; - 2.
+Providing meaningful feedback on draft deliverables; - 3.
+Serving as a local advocate for planning for hazards; and - 4.
+Reporting back to coworkers and people in their community.

-Some participants may be asked to play a specific role depending on their relationship to the project activities and their particular background.
+Some participants may be asked to play a specific role depending on their relationship to the project activities and their expertise.
 For example, during data collection, the team will rely heavily on planners and GIS experts to coordinate data transfers.
 As another example, the team will rely heavily on emergency management personnel to contribute substantially to the development of the HIRA.